Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: An ADMM Algorithm for Global ANN Training

-We can apply the ADMM iterations described in \cref{alg:ADMM} to globally optimize \cref{eq:4}.\footnote{The ADMM algorithm is presented in the scaled dual form \citep{Boyd11}.} As will be shown next, \cref{eq:ADMM2} and \cref{eq:ADMM3} have simple closed-form solutions.
-The update \cref{eq:ADMM1} has a closed-form solution when $\ell(\cdot)$ is the squared loss, and can be efficiently solved numerically for general convex loss functions.
+We can apply the ADMM iterations described in \cref{alg:ADMM} to globally optimize \cref{eq:4}.\footnote{ The ADMM algorithm is presented in the scaled dual form \citep{Boyd11}. } Here, $\gamma_a > 0$ is a step-size constant.
+As will be shown next, \cref{eq:ADMM2} and \cref{eq:ADMM3} have simple closed-form solutions.
+The update \cref{eq:ADMM1} has a closed-form solution when $\ell (\cdot)$ is the squared loss, and can be efficiently solved numerically for general convex loss functions.
 When we apply ADMM to solve the approximated convex training formulation \cref{eq:prac_clean}, \cref{alg:ADMM} becomes a subalgorithm of \cref{alg:train}.

-The following theorem shows the linear convergence of the ADMM algorithm, with the proof provided in \cref{sec:ADMMproof}: \begin{theorem} If $\ell(\yhat, y)$ is strictly convex and continuously differentiable with a uniform Lipschitz continuous gradient with respect to $\yhat$, then the sequence $\{(u^k, v^k, s^k, \lambda^k, \nu^k)\}$ generated by \cref{alg:ADMM} converges linearly to an optimal primal-dual solution for \cref{eq:4}, provided that the step size $\gamma_a$ is sufficiently small. \end{theorem}
+The following theorem certifies the linear convergence of the ADMM algorithm, with the proof provided in \Cref{sec:ADMMproof}: \begin{theorem} If $\ell(\yhat, y)$ is strictly convex and continuously differentiable with a uniform Lipschitz continuous gradient with respect to $\yhat$, then the sequence $\{(u^k, v^k, s^k, \lambda^k, \nu^k)\}$ generated by \cref{alg:ADMM} converges linearly to an optimal primal-dual solution for \cref{eq:4}, provided that the step size $\gamma_a$ is sufficiently small. \end{theorem}

 Many popular loss functions satisfy the conditions of \cref{thm:ADMM}.
 Examples include the squared loss (for regression) and the binary cross-entropy loss coupled with the tanh or the sigmoid output activation (for binary classification).